aaronmpark/BoardBlueprint/README.md

 OBJECTIVES:

 MUST DO:
-Add Homepage implementation so that the items show up in the home page when in the "cart" make look better for sure get more data from other sites besides cannonkeys!
+make it look better and stuff

 SHOULD DO:
-get it to host externally (non-local) add sidebar when on board,keycaps,etc. add day/night mode button add animations add stuff in About page (possibly videos to learn more about keyboard building?)
+get it to host externally (non-local) (can do through github pages OR vercel!) add day/night mode button add animations add stuff in About page (possibly videos to learn more about keyboard building?)
-OPTIMIZE THE PAGE LOADING (idk if can)
+OPTIMIZE THE PAGE LOADING (idk if can) -> separate the pages by like maybe 25-50 items...